gcassel/Modular-Organizing-Terminology/compound-terms/minor-decision.md

 #### Definition

-A *Minor Decision* is a decision which has *irreversible [costs](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/cost.md)* which are *less than the **greater** of the following limits*:
+A *Minor Decision* is a decision which has *a gross collective [cost](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/cost.md)* which *clearly does not exceed* the *highest* of any following values:

-1. for execution of a well-defined [Accountability](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/accountability.md) which you hold
+1. an applicable Personal Minor Decision Authorization
-2. the petty cash withdrawal limit for a [Project](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/compound-terms/project.md) which (a) you're a [Member](https://github.com/gcassel/Modular-Organizing-Terminology/blob/JOBranch/terms/member.md) of and (b) are validly spending for
+2. an applicable Team Minor Decision Authorization
-3. the Minor Decision limit, if defined, in a general organization-wide fund
+3. (if implemented) the UFC Minor Decision Authorization

 #### Examples